OHIF/Viewers/platform/docs/docs/platform/extensions/modules/sop-class-handler.md

-SOPClassHandler is a bit different from the other modules, as it doesn't provide a `1:1` schema for UI or provide it's own components.
+SOPClassHandler is a bit different from the other modules, as it doesn't provide a `1:1` schema for UI or provide its own components.
 It instead defines:

 - `sopClassUIDs`: an array of string SOP Class UIDs that the `getDisplaySetFromSeries` method should be applied to.